First Bancorp research snapshot

 Industry trend

-Regional banks remain essential for small-business lending, commercial credit, and local deposit relationships in the Southeastern US.
-Headwinds include technology-driven deposit migration, large-bank dominance, fintech competition, and rate-cycle pressure on NIM.
+Regional banks remain essential for small-business lending, commercial credit, and local deposits in the Carolinas.
+Headwinds include technology-driven deposit migration, large-bank dominance, fintech competition, and rate-cycle pressure on net interest margin.

 Valuation and margin of safety